Skip to content

 // stack

-Two-layer observability gets you visibility.
-You can finally see what AI is doing.
-Making it do the right thing consistently—that's the next problem.
+Two-layer observability gives you visibility into what AI is doing.
+Making it do the right thing consistently is the next problem.

 > Step one: make it observable.
 Step two: make it reliable.